7 Things To Consider Before The End Of The Tax Year

 Top up your pension

 You have up to £40,000 between you and your employer that can be paid into a pension before it is taxed.
-For high earners, this allowance can be tapered to a minimum of £4,000.
+Additional rate earners, this allowance can be tapered to a minimum of £4,000.

 If you cannot make full use of the £40,000 annual allowance in this tax year, but you are a member of a pension scheme, you can carry forward unused allowances for the next 3 years.